dogecoinfoundation/dogecoin.com/content/dogepedia/how-tos/operating-a-node/index.md

 In both these examples, only incoming connections are enabled.

-If you are using Dogecoin CLI, you can check the total number of connections by using the *getconnectiontotal* command:
+If you are using the Dogecoin CLI, you can check the total number of connections by using the *getconnectioncount* command:

 ```console
 shibetoshi:~$ dogecoin-cli getconnectioncount